AlexAndorra/pollsposition_blog/_notebooks/2021-05-16-hmm-popularity.md

 - image: images/hmm-popularity.png

 A few months ago, [I experimented with a Gaussian Process](https://alexandorra.github.io/pollsposition_blog/popularity/macron/gaussian%20processes/polls/2021/01/18/gp-popularity.html) to estimate the popularity of French presidents across time.
 The experiment was really positive, and helped me get familiar with the beauty of GPs.
-This time, I teamed up with [Rémi Louf](https://twitter.com/remilouf) on a [hidden Markov model](https://en.wikipedia.org/wiki/Hidden_Markov_model) to estimate the same process -- what is the true latent popularity, that we only observe through the noisy data that are polls?
+This time, I teamed up with [Rémi Louf](https://twitter.com/remilouf) on a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) model to estimate the same process -- what is the true latent popularity, that we only observe through the noisy data that are polls?

 This was supposed to be a trial run before working on an electoral model for the coming regional elections in France -- it's always easier to start with 2 dimensions than 6, right?
 But the model turned out to be so good at smoothing and predicting popularity data that we thought it'd be a shame not to share it.
 And voilà!